cg-dot/oai-reverse-proxy/docs/logging-sheets.md

 - Open the JSON key file in a text editor and copy the value of the `client_email` field.
 - Open the spreadsheet you want to log to, or create a new one, and click **File > Share**.
 - Paste the service account's email address into the **Add people or groups** field.
 Ensure the service account has **Editor** permissions, then click **Done**.

+### 6. Set the spreadsheet ID as a Secret
+_The spreadsheet ID must be set as a secret in the proxy's configuration.
+The spreadsheet ID can be found in the URL of the spreadsheet.
+For example, the spreadsheet ID for `https://docs.google.com/spreadsheets/d/1X2Y3Z/edit#gid=0` is `1X2Y3Z`.
+The ID isn't necessarily a sensitive value if you intend for the spreadsheet to be public, but it's still recommended to set it as a secret._

+- Copy the spreadsheet ID and paste it as the value of the `GOOGLE_SHEETS_SPREADSHEET_ID` secret in the deployment's secrets configuration.